Starlord27/AI-Multi-tasking/README.md

-- Adding client version for all devices soon.

-# Perform on all network devices supported a GPU & VRAM
+# Shared GPU & VRAM from network devices (mobile, android, iphone, laptop, computer, server,...)
-cut main task and transmit all tensors to all devices GPU & memory devices Threading and reconstruct tokens
-Endpoint from server

-# for Model LLM or other in further
+Split the main task into several parallel pieces in order to use the resources of all devices on the local network

+Finally receive a response as soon as the first tokens are presented via endpoints

 # Objectives :
 - Only server load Model LLM
 - Only use GPU and Memory from network devices (cumulate performance)
 - Optimize delay to render tokens

+Supported LLM Model & GPT2